-Students may graduate with an MBA and Graduate Diploma in Health Industry Management.
-The graduate diploma focuses on healthcare management related to hospitals, pharmaceutical companies, biotech, health charities, and a wide variety of health-related health support and service organizations.
+Students may graduate with an MBA and a Graduate Diploma in Health Industry Management.
+The graduate diploma focuses on healthcare management in all subsectors of the healthcare industry including medical devices, biotech, pharmas, hospitals, long-term care facilities as well as healthcare consulting and healthcare insurance.
 To obtain the diploma, students specialize in health industry management and complete an internship or placement.
+The diploma must be completed within one term of completing graduate program degree requirements.